ppy/osu-wiki/news/2020/2020-05-11-mappers-report-april.md

 ## Around the Community

 This section is all about interesting things which have been happening or will happen soon in the mapping and modding community!
-Should you have/know about something worth including, be sure to let ::Feerum::{ user=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have/know about something worth including, be sure to let ::Feerum::{ user=4815717 } or ::Noffy::{ user=1541323 } know about it!
 For this month, we have updates on the mapping podcast **The osu!
 Map Cast**, the **Electoz Advanced Modding Guide**, and how **super long marathons can now be ranked**!

 ### The osu!
 Map Cast